Pagophily: Ice-feeding

-Ursus maritimus
+Polar bear

-Ursus Maritimus, commonly called polar bears, are dependent on sea ice for hunting and feeding.
+The polar bear (Ursus maritimus) is dependent on sea ice for hunting and feeding.
 Seals are the primary food source for polar bears so the amount of time that they spend living on ice is largely dependent on ice-seal populations.
 Research by Mauritzen et al. has indicated that polar bear habitat selection (i.e. ice versus land) is determined by finding a balance between the benefits of abundance of prey on ice and the additional energy expenditure in ice habitats.
 Furthermore, polar bears that live on dynamic, constantly changing "open ice" have more access to prey than those that live on fast ice.

-Ursus Maritimus possess a number of adaptations to allow them to survive in harsh, cold environments.
+U. maritimus possess a number of adaptations to allow them to survive in harsh, cold environments.
 These thermoregulatory adaptations that allow for the pagophilic lifestyle of the bears include a thick layer of fur, a thick hide and a layer of fat, also called blubber.

-Pagophily in Birds
+In birds

 Several species of marine birds live on ice caps in both the Arctic and Antarctic.
 G.L.
 Hunt of the University of California has researched the adaptive basis for marine birds dwelling in "ice-influenced environments".
 According his research, sea ice can both inhibit access to foraging opportunities and provide enhanced experiences for foraging.
 In both the Arctic and Antarctic oceans, large populations of zooplankton, algae and small fish live directly under sea ice.
 Access to enhanced foraging opportunities is a plausible explanation for pagophily in marine birds.